 - Both supervisors lay down the date for the submission of the master thesis and the final oral examination.
 As a rule, the thesis is assessed by the supervisors within six weeks after its submission.
 A public defence is hold by both supervisors at the Home Institution at a convened date according to the study regulation of the Home Institution.
 A copy of the thesis has to be delivered at both Universities.

-- Admitted languages: French, German, Italian and English (depending on language proficiency of the supervisors)
+- Admitted languages in written papers are: French, German, Italian and English (depending on language proficiency of the supervisors).

 In case a thesis is assessed with a “fail”, the examinee is entitled to resubmit its thesis a second and last time.